kptdev/kpt/site/installation/migration.md

 kpt `v1.0` is going to be the latest major release of the kpt CLI.
 The implementation of kpt `v1.0` has changed considerably from kpt `v0.39`.
-A rich set of new features have been added as a result of the customers’ input and requirements.
+A rich set of new features have been added as a result of the users’ input and requirements.
 Some features have been deprecated or refactored in ways that make them incompatible with kpt `v0.39`.
-Since these are backwards incompatible changes, there should be a way for customers to migrate/fix their existing kpt packages which are compatible with `v0.39` version of kpt, to become compatible with kpt `v1.0`.
-This document outlines the end to end migration journey of customers using a comprehensive kpt package example.
+Since these are backwards incompatible changes, there should be a way for users to migrate/fix their existing kpt packages which are compatible with `v0.39` version of kpt, to become compatible with kpt `v1.0`.
+This document outlines the end to end migration journey of users using a comprehensive kpt package example.

 ## Before you begin